Bira/octopus-carnival/_posts/2023-01-25-hunter-spiders.md

 are only 24 of them left from the original party, and they have no way of replenishing their numbers.
 They're not interested in conquest or in surface intrigue - their main goal is to return home.
-This makes them one of the rare evil factions in D&D that might be amenable to negotiation.
+This makes them one of the rare evil factions in D&D that might be truly amenable to negotiation.
 If they party can offer them a way of returning to the Underdark, they really will pack up and leave, possibly even freeing their prisoners in the process if that's part of the asked price for the information.
 However, they're all wise in the ways of Lolth, which means that getting them to trust you is a challenge in itself (and almost impossible if you _do_ intend to betray them).

 ## The Numbers